pydata/patsy/doc/quickstart.rst

    for name, beta in zip(predictors.design_info.column_names, betas):
        print("%s: %s" % (name, beta))

-Of course the results aren't very interesting, since this is just random data.
+Of course the resulting numbers aren't very interesting, since this is just random data.

 If you just want the design matrix alone, without the ``y`` values,